Amyrosein/accounts/README.md

 # custom-user-django
-Custom User Model App for django Projects ( Email required user model )
+Custom User Model App for django Projects ( register and login with Email )

 ## Usage